How to Get More Google Reviews Using Automated Messaging (2026)

 There is a window after every service where the customer is at peak satisfaction.
 They are happy.
 The result is fresh.
 The experience is top of mind.
 This window lasts about 30 minutes to 2 hours after service delivery.

-Ask during this window and your review rate can hit 20 to 30%.
-Ask the next day and it drops to 5 to 10%.
-Ask a week later and you are lucky to get 2%.
+Ask during this window and your review rate can hit 20 to 30 percent.
+Ask the next day and it drops to 5 to 10 percent.
+Ask a week later and you are lucky to get 2 percent.

 The timing trick is simple: trigger your review request message immediately after the service is complete.
 Not when you remember.
 Not at the end of the week.
 Right then.